 THE GENESIS EXHIBITION

 After perfecting the diamond, B.C.
-Clark partnered with Harry Kotlar to use their old world technique of hand making jewelry.
+Clark partnered with Harry Kotlar to use their old-world technique of hand making jewelry.
 Harry Kotlar studied the family business, origin, B.C.
-Clark Sr. adventures back in the 1800’s in Indian & Oklahoma territories, the age of industrialism and steam locomotives to finally design a masterpiece that reminiscent all of the characteristics and legacy of B.C.
+Clark Sr. adventures back into the 18 century in Indian & Oklahoma territories, the age of industrialism and steam locomotives to finally design a masterpiece that reminiscent all of the characteristics and legacy of B.C.
 Clark.
-The result is a sensational handmade masterpiece cradling The Heart of Oklahoma Diamond flanked with six perfectly custom cut tapered baguette diamonds.
+The result is a sensational handmade masterpiece cradling The Heart of Oklahoma Diamond flanked with six perfectly custom-cut tapered baguette diamonds.
 There is a surprise disc underneath the stone, a rose-gold disc representing the railway turntable in Purcell that is a significant part in B.C.
 Clark, Sr.’s voyage to find success in Indian Territory back in 1892.

-Harry Kotlar team went above and beyond to create an event that was exploring facets of art and style to showcase this masterpiece in an unprecedented way, beyond jewelry as we know it!
-Czarah Cabrera Creative Director and Director of Brand Management for Harry Kotlar had a vision in mind and that was Van Gogh’s Starry Night!
-Over the term of six month planning under her creative direction, the atrium in 101 Park Avenue is re imagined into a film and visual exhibit space using elements if scenes painted by Vincent Van Gogh.
-Yellow tones, twinkling colors of the night sky, blue waters and velvety blue sky applied to the space as tribute to The Heart of Oklahoma Diamond and homage to the jewelry design house’s long legacy of commitment to its pursuit of perfection and preserving the lost art of hand making the best jewels by its Italian master artisans.
+Harry Kotlar’s team went above and beyond to create an event that was exploring facets of art and style to showcase this masterpiece in an unprecedented way, beyond jewelry as we know it!
+Czarah Cabrera, Creative Director and Director of Brand Management for Harry Kotlar had a vision in mind and that was Van Gogh’s Starry Night!
+Over the term of six months planning under her creative direction, the atrium in 101 Park Avenue is reimagined into a film and visual exhibit space using elements if scenes painted by Vincent Van Gogh.
+Yellow tones, twinkling colors of the night sky, blue waters and velvety blue sky applied to the spaces as a tribute to The Heart of Oklahoma Diamond and homage to the jewelry design house’s long legacy of commitment to its pursuit of perfection and preserving the lost art of hand making the best jewels by its Italian master artisans.

-Here you can watch a 3 minute film revealing the art of hand making the masterpiece by Harry Kotlar master artisans, co directed by Czarah Cabrera & Ace Salvador:
+Here you can watch a three-minute film revealing the art of hand making the masterpiece by Harry Kotlar master artisans, co-directed by Czarah Cabrera & Ace Salvador: